 The progression of topics within a unit and of the units themselves is by design.
 Each unit will be introduced through an engineering issue that confronts an organism.
 The issue arises as a consequence of the previous unit and motivates the study of the current topic.
 Within each unit, first, relevant concepts from SI will be reviewed and extended.
 New concepts will then be introduced and connected with a hands-on demonstrations or activities.
 Finally, we will examine how organisms manipulate physical parameters to their advantage.
 Students will work individually and collaboratively on assignments, discussions, and projects.
-Each unit will have a capstone activity that is problem centered and driven in part by student questions appropriate to the unit, Eg. power vs. efficiency debate, diffusion presentations, animal temperature regulation posters, etc. Activities will be varied and will include calculation, bench work, discussions, and computer simulations.
+Each unit will have a capstone activity which can include debates, demonstrations, posters, and presentations.
+Classroom assignments will be varied and will include calculations, bench work, discussions, and computer simulations.